Schmeitzke/deep-research-py/README.md

    - It then generates follow-up questions to refine the research plan.

 2. **Generating Research Queries (deep_research.py):**
-   - Using the refined research topic and initial learnings, the code calls `generate_serp_queries` to create a list of queries based on user feedback and context.
+   - Using the refined research topic and initial learnings, the code calls `generate_serp_queries` to create a list of queries based on user follow_up and context.
    - Each query is processed asynchronously to adhere to API concurrency limits.

 3. **Processing Search Results:**